Rivian debuts custom self-driving chip, $2,500 driver-assistance package

-PALO ALTO, Dec 11 : Rivian Automotive on Thursday unveiled its first custom computer chip for self-driving and a new paid driver-assistance package called Autonomy+, as the electric-vehicle maker leans on artificial intelligence to boost revenue.
+PALO ALTO, Dec 11 : Rivian Automotive on Thursday unveiled its first custom computer chip for self-driving, shifting away from Nvidia's processors, and a new paid driver-assistance package called Autonomy+, as the electric-vehicle maker leans on artificial intelligence to boost revenue.

 The announcements, made at Rivian's first Autonomy and AI Day, come as carmakers worldwide pour billions into AI systems that power long-awaited self-driving technologies that have faced several technical challenges.